 Although we are here only covering one aspect to battle climate change, it is already clear that technological advances are diverse and continuously being made.
 Despite hope, this also adds additional complexity to the equation in a debate where emotional reactions overrule the needed insights and expertise of the scientist.
 So, next time someone tells you that ‘the solutions are not yet out there’, remember that there is already a broad scope of technologies that can contribute to reduce global warming.

 It goes without saying that each technology contains a multitude of variation and sub-problems.
 For the sake of clarity, these were grouped in a simplified graph.
 Contact CREAX for more details.

-*CRAiN is an in-house developed platform by CREAX, that utilizes natural language artificial intelligence for automatic topicing and clustering.
-Learn more about CRAiN here.
+*Mynd is an in-house developed platform by CREAX, that utilizes natural language artificial intelligence for automatic topicing and clustering.
+Learn more about Mynd here.